Dagurf21/thetoddle_3ja/readme.md

 # Toodler
 T-488-MAPP - Þróun Smáforrita - 2024 Haustönn - Háskólinn í Reykjavík
 Assingment 1

+## Developed on mac, linux, windows - Tested on IOS

 ## Extra requirements list

 - Loading screen.
 Which has a logo, text to say "welcome to the Toodler" and a link to the home page